inasafe/inasafe-doc/docs/source/api-docs/index.rst

 API documentation
 =================
-This is the API documentation for the |project_name| project.
+This is the API documentation for the InaSAFE project.
-You can find out more about the |project_name| project by visiting `inasafe.org <http://www.inasafe.org/>`_.
+You can find out more about the InaSAFE project by visiting `inasafe.org <http://www.inasafe.org/>`_.

 Package safe